nobodyatandnothing/ffmpeg-on-clear-linux/doc/Chromium-And-Others-Installation.md

 **Installation**

 The `RPM` file for Brave can be found at [sourceforge.net](https://sourceforge.net/projects/brave-browser.mirror/files/).
 Go to [pkgs.org](https://pkgs.org/download/brave) and scroll to the bottom of the page.
 It will mention the current release version.
-At the time of writing, I installed version 1.35.100.

 **Note:** Installing Brave will add the Brave repository so your system will automatically keep Brave up to date.
 If you don't want Brave's repository (which is what we want), do `sudo touch /etc/default/brave-browser` before installing the package.
 The reason is the package will fail auto-install without the `--nodeps` flag.